kananahmadov2001/FitHub/README.md

     <h1 id="Header">FitHub</h1>
 </div>

-FitHub is a fitness management website where users can explore targeted workout plans for specific body areas, create personal accounts, log in, register, and design their weekly workout routines.
+FitHub is a fitness management website where users can explore targeted workout plans for specific body areas, create personal accounts, log in, register, design and share their weekly workout routines.
+Designing and sharing workout plans with other users can be found in `plan.php`.
+This functionality basically copies all the selected workout plans from one user to another.
+The basics steps are:
+* Form Handling: When a POST request is made with the action set to 'share', the script processes the request to share the current user's workout plans with another user.
+* Fetching the Target User: The target user, referred to as sharedWith, is retrieved from the incoming request data ($input['shared_with']).
+* Deleting Existing Plans: Before sharing the plans, the script deletes any existing plans that the target user ($sharedWith) might have.
+* Copying Plans to the Target User: The script then retrieves all workout plans belonging to the current user ($userId).
+It iterates over each plan and inserts a new document into the collection with the username field set to the target user's username ($sharedWith).

 <div align="center">
     <h2 id="Header">Homepage</h2>